 The Click Micro PLC was designed for the PLC beginner.
 Its user interface is tailored to reduce the learning curve for all users, while still providing the tools needed for most control systems applications.
-If you are new to PLC applications or a Professional System Integrator, this is the best PLC to save your PLC budget.
+If you are new to PLC applications or a Professional System Integrator, this is the best PLC value to save your PLC budget.

 Download this FREE programming software now, and start saving yourself both time and money.